bcwein/DAT540-EvolutionaryANN/README.md

 The --prune option causes conda to remove any dependencies that are no longer required from the environment.

 ##  Running the code
-To run the code.
-Run TrainingEnvironment.py in terminal.
+To run the program, use `python TrainingEnvironment.py` in terminal.
+The program can also take one additional argument which defines the number of steps in each episode before termination.
+Example: `python TrainingEnvironment.py 1000`
 ![](gifs/launch.gif)

 ## Results